How Coronavirus Will Change Air Travel

 Another idea is to simply have transparent shields between each seat instead of reversing the middle seats.
 Still, this doesn't adhere to current social distancing guidelines, according to which we must maintain a distance of approximately 6 feet (2 meters) from others.

-Airlines are showing interest in both designs, but they'll need to be approved by aviation regulators.
-It can take almost a year to see these seats in reality.
-There's no guarantee we'll actually do, but it's encouraging to see such innovative ideas.
-Although I have a feeling this will make flying more uncomfortable if anything.
+Airlines are showing interest in both designs, but they'll need to be approved by aviation regulators - it can take almost a year to see these seats in reality.
+There's no guarantee we'll actually do, but it's encouraging to see such innovative ideas - let’s just hope they won’t make flying more uncomfortable.

-What’s more, protective masks are here to stay for a long time.
-Some countries and airports might have rules on wearing something to cover your face.
-Maybe you will have to wear one even on the airplane.
+It is clear now that protective masks are here to stay for a long time.
+Most countries and airports already have rules on covering your face.
+You have to wear a face mask on airplanes too.

 The airports might be restricted to passengers, and people prohibited from greeting you at Arrivals to limit the airport population.